 Important Take Away

-If you are looking for programmes and financial aid in USA then you must have high SAT or GRE scores with good grades, recommendation letters and essays.
+If you are looking for scholarships and financial aid in USA then you must have high SAT or GRE scores with good grades, recommendation letters and essays.
 With low test score you may have chance to get financial aid in less popular college or university.

 But how would you know if your score is good enough to get into your dream school?
 Don’t worry about it.
 There are lots of tools and strategies to figure that out.